 We specialize in workouts with limited space and equipment.
-Whatever your reason for choosing to workout from home, or wherever you live, including your home in Copenhagen or Seattle, without a doubt, the number one question our trainers get asked is… “what equipment should I buy?”
+Whatever your reason for choosing to workout from home, or wherever you live, including your home in Copenhagen or Toronto, without a doubt, the number one question our trainers get asked is… “what equipment should I buy?”

 The fact of the matter is, you DON’T need an expensive treadmill, elliptical, or Bowflex machine to have a great workout.
 In fact, some of the most effective exercises use nothing more than your body weight.

 That said, there are a handful of small items that we love to use for additional variety – they can progress or regress any exercise, AND they won’t break the bank.

 Here are four of our team’s favourites – and are relatively easy to tuck away when not in use.

 Resistance Band and Tubing exercise set – Band and tubing are great tools for adding resistance to many exercises which would normally require dumbbells.
 Best of all they are light-weight and portable.